Getting started

 Students or academic organizations

-Companies outside your market
+Companies outside your target market

 For Snowbricks, example exclusions could include: